awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/key-policy-requirements-EBS-encryption.md

 }
 ```

-When you add new sections to your CMK policy, do not change any existing sections in the policy\.
-For information about editing key policies, see [Using Key Policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

-**Important**
-The `Principal` element of the key policy is the Amazon Resource Name \(ARN\) of the service\-linked role\.
-When launching On\-Demand Instances, use the ARN of the service\-linked role for Amazon EC2 Auto Scaling: **AWSServiceRoleForAutoScaling**\.
-When launching Spot Instances, use the ARN of the **AWSServiceRoleForEC2Spot** role when using a launch configuration, or the service\-linked role for Amazon EC2 Auto Scaling when using a launch template\.

 ## Example: CMK Key Policy Sections That Allow Cross\-Account Access to the CMK<a name="policy-example-cmk-cross-account-access"></a>

 If your customer managed CMK is in a different account than the Auto Scaling group, you must use a grant in combination with the key policy to allow access to the CMK\.
 For more information, see [Using Grants](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html) in the *AWS Key Management Service Developer Guide*\.

-First, add the following two sections to the CMK's key policy so that you can use the CMK with the external account \(root user\)\.
+First, add the following two policy statements to the CMK's key policy, replacing the example ARN with the ARN of the external account, and specifying the account in which the key can be used\.
+The `GrantIsForAWSResource` condition is not included to allow an IAM user or role in the specified account to create the grant using the CLI command that follows\.

 ```
 {
-   "Sid": "Allow use of the key",
+   "Sid": "Allow use of the key in account 111122223333", "Effect": "Allow",
-   "Effect": "Allow",
    "Principal": {
        "AWS": [